Japan · January

 Is January a good time to visit Tokyo?

 January is a workable month for Tokyo with tradeoffs.
-1-10°C, crisp and clear with occasional snow flurries — Many smaller shops may be closed until Jan 3rd.
+1-10°C, crisp and clear, occasional snow flurries — Many smaller shops may close for the first few days of the month for New Year.

 What makes January worth visiting